creationix/n2/README.md

 ### LST (len) - List

-Lists are encoded by first writing the items in reverse order followed by an unsigned tag pair for the total byte length of the children.
+Lists are encoded by first writing the items in reverse order followed by a tag pair for the total byte length of the children.

 ```js
 function encodeList(lst) {